In this article:

 Identifying SKUs for Optimization

-The Demand Forecast Table shows a detailed view of the demand forecast and stock status details for each SKU.
-You can adjust the Confidence filter to change how selective the model is in the stock warnings identified (higher confidence = more selective).
+The Demand Forecast Details by Sku Table shows a detailed view of the demand forecast and stock status details for each SKU.
+You can also view projected stock statuses of skus across your fulfillment centers for deeper granularity and forecasting across multiple warehouses.

 Based on the forecasted orders per day and inventory on hand, the table shows a prediction for when stock will run out (Days Stock On Hand).
 The Projected Excess or Loss column shows the number of excess units on hand for SKUs with excess stock, or the number of projected lost sales from stock outs for low or out of stock SKUs.